SnapXL/CustomUploaders/.github/CONTRIBUTING.md

 > - Details on account termination or content removal policies.
 > - Any limitations of liability and disclaimers.
 > - Information on user rights and obligations.
-> - Under no circumstances are uploaders allowed
 > - Contact information for support or legal inquiries.

 > Additionally, all submissions must include a **Privacy Policy** that clearly explains: